immuno-informatics/carmen-analysis/README.md

 Certain aspects of the analysis and its products posses a degree of stochasticity that could alter the results in a noticeable way when run again.
 Because of that a number of files which are necessary for subsequent steps of the analysis were made available at the [CARMEN analysis paper repository](https://google.com) for reproducibility.
 You may download the following files to reproduce the analysis:

-1. umap-reducer-main.pickle&mdash;serialized Python object that represents a trained UMAP from the `umap-learn` package.
+1. `umap-reducer-main.pickle`&mdash;serialized Python object that represents a trained UMAP from the `umap-learn` package.
 2. x

-And subsequently move them to the *data/to-be-published* directory.
+And subsequently move them to the `data/to-be-published` directory.

 #### NMDP Registry Haplotype Frequencies